-Robin Hilton and Steve Lickteig started Small Good Thing Production in 1999 as an independent, non-profit organization to produce films, radio features and music for public broadcasting.
-They’ve since produced work for National Public Radio, XM Satellite Radio, Soundprint, Georgia Public Radio, Kansas Public Radio, the Peabody Awards, National Geographic, Center Stage and the Third Coast Audio Festival.
+started Small Good Thing Productions in 1999 as an independent, non-profit organization to produce music, films, and radio features for public broadcasting.
+They’ve since produced work for National Public Radio, Al Jazeera America, XM Satellite Radio, Soundprint, Georgia Public Radio, Kansas Public Radio, the Peabody Awards, National Geographic, Center Stage and the Third Coast Audio Festival.

-Robin is the co-founder of Small Good Thing Productions, the Producer and Co-Host for National Public Radio’s online music program All Songs Considered and a composer.
-He’s written and recorded music for National Geographic, Center Stage and, most recently, the documentary film Open Secret.
+Robin is the co-founder of Small Good Thing Productions, the Producer and Co-Host for NPR's flagship music program All Songs Considered and a composer.
+He’s written and recorded music for National Public Radio, National Geographic, Center Stage and, most recently, the documentary film Open Secret.

 Before NPR Robin taught English and worked as a translator for the Board of Education in Nagoya, Japan.
 He’s also worked as an emergency room orderly, a blackjack dealer and a fruitcake factory assembly lineman.